avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 ## Employing Stateful Hash-based Signature Schemes

-The only algorithms that can be considered safe against attacks with quantum computers with sufficient certainty today are the stateful hash-based signature (HBS) schemes {{NIST.SP.800-208}} {{NIST.FIPS.186-5}} XMSS {{RFC8391}} and LMS {{RFC8554}}.
+Stateful hash-based signature (HBS) schemes, such as XMSS {{RFC8391}} and LMS {{RFC8554}}, including their multi-tree variants, have been the first post-quantum algorithms to be standardized by NIST in {{NIST.SP.800-208}}.
-According to NIST, these stateful HBS algorithms offer better performance than stateless HBS algorithms, and the underlying technology is considered well understood.
-Moreover stateful HBS algorithms are considered safe against attacks by quantum computers but the lack of standard operating procedures for how to manage state makes adoption harder.
-Especially for the secure signing of data that can be signed repeatedly over a very long period of time and whose signatures must be able to be securely validated with the same public key, stateful HBS do not appear to be suitable.
-This is because there are currently insufficient solutions for the replacement of the hardware security modules used and for disaster recovery cases.
+Stateful HBS algorithms offer better key and signature sizes than stateless HBS algorithms, and the underlying cryptographic building blocks are generally considered well-understood.
+However, a critical consideration is the management of state, which is a fundamental aspect of security.
+The absence of standardized operating procedures for state management poses challenges to the adoption of stateful HBS.
+This is especially critical when signing data over extended periods using the same key pair; i.e., the resulting signatures will be validated with the same public key over a long period of time.

-EDNOTE11: feedback from PQUIP mailing list: "The question what is or isn’t considered safe is a subjective one.
-Not sure it should be phrased in a RFC in such a way.
-According to CNSA v2.0, the NSA is not in agreement with that statement, for example.
-Or you limit it to standardized algorithms and update it as soon as ML-DSA and SLH-DSA standards get approved."
-EDNOTE12: feedback from PQUIP mailing list: "Secondly, I think the whole section is understating the security risks that a state mismanagement incurs.
-I’d state more clearly that state management is not just a matter of convenience but a matter of security."
+Another aspect worth considering is that, without solutions for hardware security module replacements and disaster recovery scenarios, using stateful HBS might lead to a solution with limited resilience.

 ## Employing Stateless Hash-based Signature Schemes